In 2022, tuition for full-time students at Saint Luke's College of Health Sciences was $20,350 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Saint Luke's College of Health Sciences undergrads use financial aid to help pay for school.
-In 2021, 368 of the 113 undergrads enrolled received financial aid.
-Saint Luke's College of Health Sciences meets 60 percent of the demonstrated financial need for undergraduates.
+The majority of Saint Luke's College of Health Sciences undergrads use financial aid to finance their education.
+Saint Luke's College of Health Sciences meets 60% of the demonstrated financial need for undergraduates.

 |Most Common Loans for Saint Luke's College of Health Sciences Students|